 - a.
-Each distance learning classroom has a fax/copy machine to transport tests, quizzes, and other paperwork between sites. - b.
-Districts are encouraged to use e-mail or other electronic means to transport materials between sites. - c.
+Districts are encouraged to use online tools such as e-mail, learning management systems (Blackboard, Schoology), or other online learning platforms (Google Classroom, Edmodo) to exchange information between students, teachers, and sites. - b.
 Teachers and students are encouraged to use the document camera to transport information between sites (for example, a student at a remote site could place his/her homework on the document camera for the host-site teacher to see). - c.
-Teachers and teacher aides at Capital Region BOCES and Questar III schools can also use the BOCES courier, which visits each school three (3) times a week, to deliver materials.
-All materials using the BOCES courier should use a "Distance Learning Courier Mail" cover page, indicating the individual the mail is being sent to. - d.
+Some distance learning classrooms have a fax/copy/scan machine to transport tests, quizzes, and other paperwork between sites. - d.
 Regular mail service can also be used. - e.
 Sites may want to establish another mechanism for distributing materials on an individual basis.